oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 ### Some Extra Checks

-Let’s double-check that our RBAC controls are working as expected.
-Currently we’re a member of the eks-admins Okta group in the Universal Directory.
+Let's double-check that our RBAC controls are working as expected.
+Currently we're a member of the eks-admins Okta group in the Universal Directory.

--  Let’s remove ourselves from the eks-admins group in the Okta admin console.
+-  Let's remove ourselves from the eks-admins group in the Okta admin console.

 {% img blog/secure-access-to-eks/60.png alt:"Okta Admin Console - Remove User From Group" width:"800" %}{: .center-image }

-- Then, let’s delete the cached id_token on our laptop.
+- Then, let's delete the cached id_token on our laptop.

     - In your terminal, run: